FARDIN98/B6A1/README.md

     discount?: number;
 }

-// make a function that only accepts valid Product keys function getProductKey(key: keyof Product): string {
+// I can make a function that only accepts valid Product keys function getProductKey(key: keyof Product): string {
     return key; // This will only accept "name", "price", "quantity", or "discount" }